ligurio/swebok-v3/6_software_configuration_management.md

 <!-- [2, c10s2.4] [3, c1s5, c9s1, c17] -->

-Reported information can be used by various organizational and project elements—including the development team, the maintenance team, project management, and software quality activities.
+Reported information can be used by various organizational and project elements - including the development team, the maintenance team, project management, and software quality activities.
 Reporting can take the form of ad hoc queries to answer specific questions or the periodic production of predesigned reports.
 Some information produced by the status accounting